danielcbit/apcctrl/doc/manual/manual.rst

 The menus and options for USB, MODBUS, and simple signaling UPSes are different but mostly self-explanatory.

-*Shutdown apcupsd if it is running.* This is important.
-Only one program can communicate with the UPS at a time and if apcupsd is running, apctest will fail to contact the UPS.
+*Shutdown apcctrl if it is running.* This is important.
+Only one program can communicate with the UPS at a time and if apcctrl is running, apctest will fail to contact the UPS.

 Run apctest by invoking it with no arguments.